 Fortunately, there are simple, practical steps you can take.
 By having the right protections in place at the right time, you can ensure that your assets and your peace of mind are secure.

 Here are the top 6 areas where your assets may be exposed:

 - Operating your business as a sole proprietorship.
 In addition to paying higher tax rates in most cases, sole proprietorships are targeted by the IRS for audits more than any other business structure.
 IRS statistics show that sole proprietorships are more likely to understate income and overstate expenses.
 This is where many get flagged for writing off hobbies as business expenses.
 This risk will increase with health care reform and an incoming wave of new IRS agents.

 - Domain names.
-In today’s internet economy, many entrepreneurs rely on domain names for a substantial portion of their income streams.
+Many entrepreneurs rely on domain names for a substantial portion of their income streams in today’s internet economy.
 Even something as random as a liability claim from a car accident could cripple your business if they go after your domain names for recovery.
-Although it may seem like a simple way to save time and money in the beginning, the worst place to hold domain names is in your own name or in the operating name of your business.
+Although it may seem like a simple way to save time and money initially, the worst place to hold domain names is in your own name or the operating name of your business.

 - New joint ventures running through your current operating business.
 There are many reasons why a second or additional entity makes sense as a simple and affordable way to put a firewall around your most important assets and investments.
 Certain products or services may carry higher liability risks, and there may be separate intellectual property to protect.

 Do you see an area where you might be vulnerable?
 You are most likely on great terms with all your friends and business associates, and you might be thinking that your business is too small to be a target, but consider these sobering statistical realities:

 - There are nearly 80 million lawsuits filed every year!

 - Frivolous lawsuits cost the U.S. over $200 BILLION per year!

 - Internet lawsuits are increasing more than ever before!